krakend/krakend-documentation/logging-metrics-tracing/stackdriver.md

 The Opencensus exporter allows you export data to Google Stackdriver.
 Enabling it only requires you to add the `stackdriver` exporter in the [opencensus module](/docs/logging-metrics-tracing/opencensus/).

-The following configuration snippet sends data to your X-Ray:
+The following configuration snippet sends the data:

     "github_com/devopsfaith/krakend-opencensus": {
       "exporters": {